 - no NC State faculty or staff member is accompanying any portion of the program

-The SAO offers faculty-led programs of different duration:
+The Study Abroad Office offers faculty-led programs of different durations:

 - Summer Programs generally last over 21 days.